Go Back Email Link

 Instructions

-• Prep Pears.
+• Prep pears.
 Fill a large bowl with water and a bit of lemon juice to prevent browning.
 Wash pears well.
 Peel, core, and slice pears into halves or quarters.
 Place cut pears into the bowl with lemon water to keep them from browning while you work.

-• Pack Jars.
+• Pack jars.
 Drain pears from the lemon water.
 Use a jar lifter to take a jar out of the hot water.
 Place on a towel.
 Use a canning funnel and ladle to pack pears into jars.
-Pour the hot syrup over the pears, leaving 1/2-inch space at the top.
+Pour the hot syrup over the pears, leaving ½-inch space at the top.

 • Put on lids.
 Wipe the rim of the jar with a clean towel.
 Place a new lid on the jar.
 Screw on the ring until fingertip-tight.